andersmurphy/andersmurphy-blog/resources/posts/2025-12-02-100000-tps-over-a-billion-rows-the-unreasonable-effectiveness-of-sqlite.md

 ## Network database

-Let's start with a network database (I'm using Postgres, but the same applies to MySQL etc).
+Let's start with a network database.

 ```clojure
 (tx-per-second 100000